koalacoding/e_commerce/README.md

 * Show decimals of prices in getProducts.
 * Basket price and number of products is now correctly displayed while navigating through the account's pages.
+* Admins can now add pictures to products.

 ## To do.

 * Better organization of "style.css".
-* Allow admins to add pictures to products.
 * Modify the search bar results design, and allow the user to click on a search bar result to see a product's details.

-## To commit.